 HE main timber used in most squash rackets is English ash, which arrives at the factory in logs direct from the forest.
-At the factory it is quartered and then planked, after which it is allowed to season for about ten months before being cut into strips measuring four feet and nine inches long, seven eighths of an inch wide and one eighth of an inch thick.
+At the factory it is quartered and then planked, after which it is allowed to season for about ten months before which it is allowed to season for about ten months before being cut into strips measuring four feet and nine inches long, seven eighths of an inch wide and one eighth of an inch thick.

-Occasionally strips or laminations of continental beech are introduced, so that the racket is made with two, three or more laminations, such as ash-beech, ash-beech-ash and so on.
+Occasionally strips or laminations of continental beech are introduced, so that the tacket is made with two, three or more laminations, such as ash-beech, ash-beech-ash and so on.
 Some players like the handle to be of Manila cane, which is spliced into the throat piece and gives a racket extra whippiness.